top of page

 For Zelle: treasurer@pacedfw.org

-On Friday, December 1, members of PACE and their guests enjoyed a night of “Elegance, Glamour and Pizazz“ at the Annual Christmas Gala, which was held at the Carrollton Marriott Courtyard.
-The evening was spent partaking of a delicious meal, singing Christmas Carols, dancing, and bidding on items in the silent auction.
-Guests also purchased raffle tickets for an opportunity to win half of the monies collected in our 50/50 Raffle.
-A great time was had by all.
+Get your dancing shoes ready for Friday, December 6.
+That is the evening that members of PACE and their guests will come together to enjoy a night of “Illuminating Christmas with PACE“ at the Annual Christmas Gala, which will be held at the Carrollton Marriott Courtyard.
+The evening will be spent partaking of a delicious meal, singing Christmas Carols, dancing, and bidding on items in the silent auction.
+Guests can also purchase raffle tickets for an opportunity to win half of the monies collected in our 50/50 Raffle.
+A great time will be had by all.

-Proceeds from the event were placed in the PACE Scholarship Fund, benefiting young ladies who are graduating from high school in the spring and who meet or exceed the criteria established by the Scholarship Committee.
+Proceeds from the event will be placed in the PACE Scholarship Fund, benefiting young ladies who are graduating from high school in the spring and who meet or exceed the criteria established by the Scholarship Committee.

 History of the PACE African American Read-In